WAVERLY B. LOWELL, FSAA

 ROBIN L. CHANDLER, FSAA

-Robin L. Chandler is a founding partner of The ONDA Group.
-During her 30-year career as an archivist and digital librarian she has held leadership positions as Associate University Librarian at UC Santa Cruz; Director of the Digital Library Program at UC San Diego; Director of Built Content at the California Digital Library; Head of Archives and Special Collections at UC San Francisco; Archivist and Librarian at the SLAC National Accelerator Library; Archives and Manuscript Specialist at the Stanford University Libraries; and Photograph Cataloger and Reference Specialist, National Maritime Historic Park.
+During Robin L. Chandler’s 30-year career as an archivist and digital librarian she has held leadership positions as Associate University Librarian at UC Santa Cruz; Director of the Digital Library Program at UC San Diego; Director of Built Content at the California Digital Library; Head of Archives and Special Collections at UC San Francisco; Archivist and Librarian at the SLAC National Accelerator Library; Archives and Manuscript Specialist at the Stanford University Libraries; and Photograph Cataloger and Reference Specialist, National Maritime Historic Park.

 Projects managed include Grateful Dead Archive Online, Online Archive of California (OAC), Google Books mass digitization project, and the Tobacco Control Archives.
 With Bill Landis, Chandler co-edited Archives in Digital Libraries and has authored many articles concerning issues in archives and digital libraries.